 You can get incredible Mexican street food in Waterton.
 As the name implies, this casual takeout spot is dedicated to tacos (though burritos are on the menu as well) with your choice of beef, chicken, pork or veggie filling.
 All of the ingredients are made fresh and authentic to Mexico and Central America with a few Tex-Mex twists.
 Finish your meal with a churro.

 The Thirsty Bear Kitchen & Bar is inside the Bayshore Inn & Spa.
 It’s the only pub in town and the location has a long history of social gatherings.
 The space began as Waterton Dance Pavilion in 1926, which drew crowds from hundreds of kilometres away.
 Thirsty Bear still has the original beams and floors and still draws people from throughout the area for live music and events.
-In 2020, the socializing will continue (at a safe distance) and live events are on hold for now.
+Live events are on hold for now.

 111 Waterton Ave., Waterton, 403-859-2211, thirstybearwaterton.com